ansys/pyaedt/doc/source/User_guide/setup.rst

 Setup
 =====

-Setup and sweeps are the last operations before running analysis.
+Setup and sweeps are the last operations before running an analysis.
 PyAEDT facilitates seamless interaction with these operations by enabling the reading, editing, and creation of setups and sweeps within a design.
-All setup operations are conveniently accessible and organized in the setups list, providing a clear and intuitive interface for users to manage and customize these essential components of the simulation process:
+All setup operations are conveniently accessible and organized in the setups list, providing a clear and intuitive interface for managing and customizing these essential components of the simulation process:

 .. code:: python